Thermoplastic lignin production - Creating a green industry to replace fossil-based plastics

 Environmental Impact

-The investment project will help the EU achieve energy and climate goals with 470,108 tCO2 absolute GHG avoidance expected in the first 10 years of operations.
-It will also accumulate first-class technology know-how that can be scaled to create new business opportunities both for the plastics industry and the pulp and paper industry.
+The investment project will help the EU achieve energy and climate goals, with 470,108 tCO2 absolute GHG avoidance expected in the first 10 years of operations.
+It will also accumulate first-class technology know-how that can be scaled to create new business opportunities for both the plastics industry and the pulp and paper industry.

 Financiële details & Tijdlijn